-In preparing these financial statements, the directors have considered the impacts of the COVID-19 pandemic on the ability of the Group and Company to continue as a going concern by preparing a cash flow forecast through to 31 August 2023, modelling a severe but plausible downside scenario which demonstrates that the Group and Company are expected to have sufficient funds to meet their liabilities as they fall due over the period of 12 months from the date of approval of the financial statements.
+In preparing these financial statements, the directors have considered the impacts of the COVID-19 pandemic on the ability of the Group and the Company to continue as a going concern by preparing a cash flow forecast through to 31 August 2023, modelling a severe but plausible downside scenario which demonstrates that the Group are expected to have sufficient funds to meet their liabilities as they fall due over the period of 12 months from the date of approval of the financial statements.

-A key feature of the Group's contractual arrangements is that University counterparties bear the risk on in-year rental income once students have contracted for the rooms.
-The effectiveness of this contractual protection was confirmed through the challenging circumstances that arose during the third term when multiple partners chose to waive rents for students that departed early but continued to meet their payment obligations to the Group.
+A key feature of the Group's contractual arrangements is that university counterparty bears the risk on in-year rental income once students have contracted for the rooms.
+The effectiveness of this contractual protection was confirmed through the challenging circumstances that arose during the third term when the university counterparty chose to waive rents for students that departed early but continued to meet its payment obligations to the Group.

-For the 2021/22 academic year the Group has secured sufficient lettings to remain compliant with funding covenants.
-The directors anticipate that the Group's University counterparties will meet their payment obligations as they fall due even in the severe plausible downside and, as a result, revenue risk for the 2021/22 year is considered low.
+For the 2021/22 academic year the Group have secured sufficient lettings to remain compliant with funding covenants.
+The directors anticipate that the Group's university counterparty will meet its payment obligations as they fall due even in the severe plausible downside and, as a result, revenue risk for the 2021/22 year remains low.
 The directors consider that the Group's costs are reasonably controllable and while there are likely to be increased costs arising from changes to the operating practices to respond to COVID-19, these may be offset by cost savings elsewhere and are not sufficient to threaten the viability of the business.